How to Get Car Insurance in 5 Easy Steps

 The first step to buying car insurance is gathering all of the information you'll need to compare quotes.

-Insurance companies will typically ask you for personal information, details about your car and your insurance and driving history.
+Insurance companies will typically ask you for information about you, details about your car and your insurance and driving history.

 Car insurance companies will ask you to provide information for everyone living in your household.
 That includes your spouse or partner, roommates and children that have a driver's license or permit.